- 1What Are the Causes of Lactic Acidosis?

 Two types of lactic acidosis can occur in the body:

 There are no specific symptoms of lactic acidosis, and they depend on the underlying cause.
-However, patients with lactic acidosis are critically ill and in a shocking state, such as septic, hypovolemic or cardiogenic.
+However, patients with lactic acidosis are critically ill and in a shocking state, such as septic, hypovolemic, or cardiogenic.
 An examination may show symptoms of hypotension, oliguria, tachypnea, and altered mental status of the patient.
 Kussmaul respirations, characterized by deep breathing, can be noticed in cases of lactic acidosis as the body is trying to compensate for metabolic acidosis.

-The treatment of lactic acidosis depends on the treatment of the underlying cause of it.
-For example, if the lactic acidosis is due to mesenteric ischemia, then the treatment of ischemia, that is, surgery may be performed.
+The treatment of lactic acidosis depends on the treatment of the underlying cause.
+For example, if the lactic acidosis is due to mesenteric ischemia, then the treatment of ischemia, that is, surgery, may be performed.
 Similarly, treating the seizure is important in cases of convulsions from a seizure.
+Thus, the treatment options for lactic acidosis depend on the underlying cause.
+Lactic acidosis due to drugs can be prevented by replacing or altering the dosages.

 Conclusion: